Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Tony Plana Award-Winning Star of Ugly Betty and Director of Stage and Screen
+Tony Plana Former Award-Winning Star of Ugly Betty, Director, and Arts & Education Advocate

-Other accolades include two Nosotros Golden Eagle Awards for outstanding work in film and television, as well as five Los Angeles Dramalogue Awards for Theatre.
-In 2005 he was honored as Educator of the Year by Loyola Marymount University’s Department of Education and in 2006 received the Humanitarian of the Year Award from the Millenium Momentum Foundation at the Los Angeles Music Center.
+In 2005, Tony was honored as Educator of the Year by Loyola Marymount University’s Department of Education.
 In 2008 he was awarded Loyola High School’s Cahalan Award as a distinguished alumnus and a Lifetime Achievement Award by the Imagen Foundation.
 In 2009 the HOLA organization honored him with the Raul Julia HOLA Founders Award for excellence.
 In 2010, Mayor Antonio Villaraigosa selected him as worthy of one of the highest honors bestowed by the City of Los Angeles, The Dream of Los Angeles Award for his contributions to the media arts and education.
-He is proud recipient of the 2013 ALMA Lifetime Achievement Award from the National Council of La Raza.
+He is the proud recipient of the 2013 ALMA Lifetime Achievement Award from the National Council of La Raza, the National Association of Latino Independent Producers’ Lifetime Achievement Award for 2016, and the 2018 Nosotros Lifetime Impact Golden Eagle Award.